UN says boat capsizes off Libya, 35 dead or presumed dead

 The IOM said the bodies of six migrants were pulled out while 29 others were missing and presumed dead.
 It was not immediately clear what caused the wooden boat to capsize.

-The tragedy was the latest to involve migrants departing from North Africa to seek a better life in Europe.
-This past week alone, at least 53 migrants were reported dead or presumed dead off Libya, according to the IOM.
+Friday’s tragedy was the second shipwreck off Libya in less than a week with a total of at least 53 Europe-headed migrants dead or presumed dead, according to the IOM.

+On Tuesday, a wooden boat carrying at least 20 migrants capsized off the western town of Sorman.
+Two migrants were rescued and at least 18 were pronounced dead with six bodies retrieved, the U.N. migration agency said.

 Earlier this month, more than 90 people in an overcrowded boat drowned in the Mediterranean Sea, days after they left Libya, according to the Doctors Without Borders aid group.